AdamSL394/Bootstrap-Portfolio/README.md

 # Portfolio

-This is a my portfolio built from scratch using some representing my work as a web developer.
+This is a my portfolio built using the tools listed below.
+My portfolio  representing my work as a web developer, it contains projects using javascript, firebase and more!

 ## Perquisites